luickk/AiPoweredGameOfLife/README.md

 > "Algorithmic specified complexity (ASC) measures the degree to which an object is meaningful [...]"
 > -Abstract from the [Paper](https://robertmarks.org/REPRINTS/2015_AlgorithmicSpecifiedComplexityInTheGameOfLife.pdf)

-This parameter seems to be really promising since it considers important patterns & complexity and thus seems to be the better version of the Kolmogorov parameter.
+This parameter seems to be really promising since it considers important patterns & complexity and thus seems to be the better version of the simpleComplexity parameter.

 ## Lib Game Of Life